 Domain names provide Internet users with the opportunity to create a unique online identity of their choice.
-Internet Corporation for Assigned Names and Numbers (ICANN) has supported the work of the ICANN community to increase the options for such identifiers through the expansion of the Internet's Domain Name System (DNS).
+The Internet Corporation for Assigned Names and Numbers (ICANN) has supported the work of the community to increase the options for such identifiers through the expansion of the Internet's Domain Name System (DNS).

-In addition to the earlier generic top-level domains (gTLDs) such as .com and .org, about 1200 new gTLDs have been delegated by ICANN for consumers through the New gTLD program launched in 2012.
+In addition to the earlier generic top-level domains (gTLDs) such as .com and .org, more than 1,200 new gTLDs have been delegated by ICANN through the New gTLD Program, which launched in 2012.
 Some of these new gTLD are longer than three characters (long TLDs).
-Businesses and organizations were able to choose gTLDs that represent a specific geography, profession, interest, community, and more, including .london, .accountant, .photography, .pizza, .fun, just to name a few.
-These gTLDs provide global consumers and end users more choice for forming domain names while also increasing competition in the domain name industry.
+Businesses and organizations were able to choose gTLDs that represent a specific geography, profession, interest, community, and more, including .london, .accountant, .photography, .pizza, and .fun, just to name a few.
+These gTLDs provide global consumers and end users with more choice while also increasing competition in the domain name industry.

-The expansion of the DNS has also made the Internet more multilingual and inclusive of communities around the world, as domain names are also available in a number of different languages and scripts, based on the IDN protocol developed by Internet Engineering Taskforce (IETF) in 2003 and revised in 2008, e.g., a Russian domain name in Cyrillic script:
+The expansion of the DNS has also made the Internet more multilingual and inclusive of communities around the world, as domain names are also available in a number of different languages and scripts.
+These Internationalized Domain Names (IDNs) are based on the IDN protocol developed by Internet Engineering Taskforce (IETF) in 2003 (subsequently revised in 2008).
+Examples include a Russian domain name in Cyrillic script: универсальное-принятиетест.москва.
+In addition, studies by organizations such as Centr show that use of IDNs correlates with online content in local languages.
+Around 150 IDN TLDs, including both generic and country code TLDs, have been delegated by ICANN, including ". (.network in Arabic),